alex9311/Web-Data-Management/report.md

 The requirements of this project were three-fold:

 1. There must be a form that allows the user to search for movies based on (fragment of) the title, list of genres, director and actors names, years, and key-words that can be matched against the summary of the movie.
-2. when the user submits the form, the application retrieves the relevant movies from the XML repository, and displays the list of these movies in XHTML;
+2. When the user submits the form, the application retrieves the relevant movies from the XML repository, and displays the list of these movies in XHTML.
 3. in the previous list, each movie title should be a link that allows to display the full description of the movie.

 #####Including the User Query